Keenpoint/mongodb-sync-indexes/README.md

 # mongodb-sync-indexes

 Synchronize the indexes of **mongodb collections** with a list of index objects, structured as the [mongo shell output](http://docs.mongodb.org/manual/reference/method/db.collection.getIndexes).
-Only the differences are applied, and logged.
+Only the differences are applied and logged.

 # Installation